 Complete defense verdict against a retaliation claim

-A national telecomm came to Tim to defend a claim by a former manager before the U.S. District Court for the District of Massachusetts with potential damages in excess of $2 million.
-The plaintiff alleged Tim’s client retaliated against the manager for accusing the company of race discrimination.
+A national telecom came to Tim to defend a claim by a former manager before the U.S. District Court for the District of Massachusetts with potential damages in excess of $2M.
+The plaintiff alleged the firm’s telecom client retaliated against the manager for accusing the company of race discrimination.
 The race discrimination claims were dismissed at summary judgment and, after a one-week trial and four hours of deliberation, the jury returned a complete defense verdict.
 The case was appealed to the U.S. Court of Appeals for the First Circuit, where Tim prevailed again.

 Winning with a “skillful defense” at the trial and appeals level

-After winning at the trial level before a jury, Tim and his client – a national lighting manufacturer – faced an appeal to the First Circuit involving a $2.5 million claim for sexual harassment.
+After winning at the trial level before a jury, Tim and the client – a national lighting manufacturer – faced an appeal to the First Circuit involving a $2.5M claim for sexual harassment.
 The trial court decision was upheld on appeal where, in a published opinion, the court commented on the firm’s “skillful defense.”

-Breach of Contract case knocked out on a Motion to Dismiss
+Breach of contract case knocked out on a Motion to Dismiss

-Tim was called upon to represent one of his many healthcare clients when a former employee sued, claiming that her termination violated her contractual right to progressive discipline under the employee handbook.
+Tim was called upon to represent one of the firm’s many healthcare clients when a former employee sued, claiming that her termination violated her contractual right to progressive discipline under the employee handbook.
 In a 22-page decision, the court completely agreed with Tim’s motion that the handbook did not constitute a contract with the plaintiff and, even if it did, the healthcare provider did not breach its terms, as the handbook did not guarantee that progressive discipline would be followed in every case.

 Court stops adversary dead in its tracks in attempting to enforce non-compete